Here's what we know about King Charles III's upcoming Coronation; is Prince Harry coming?

-King Charles will be crowned alongside Camilla, Queen Consort, in just under a month’s time.
-He ascended to the throne following the death of his mother, Queen Elizabeth II, at Balmoral Castle in Scotland in 2022.
+King Charles III will be crowned with Camilla, Queen Consort, in just under a month’s time.
+He ascended to the throne after the death of his mother, Queen Elizabeth II, at Balmoral Castle in Scotland last year.

-This makes King Charles the oldest new monarch in British history when his coronation takes place - which is set occur almost exactly 70 years after his mother’s.
-Thousands are expected to attend the lavish ceremony but as the event draws closer rumours are spreading of certain people who will not be attending, such as Prince Harry.
+This will make King Charles the oldest new monarch in British history when his coronation takes place - which is set occur almost exactly 70 years after his mother’s.
+Thousands are expected to attend the lavish ceremony but rumours are spreading of some people who will not be attending, such as Prince Harry.

 Here’s when King Charles III’s coronation takes place, if it will be a bank holiday for the UK and what Prince Harry’s plans are.